Michael G. Porter: Early life

 Michael Glenthorne Porter attended Scotch College, South Australia, was an undergraduate economics student and then tutor at Adelaide University, 1961–64 and a PhD student at Stanford University (USA) 1965-68.

-As an undergraduate, he was Treasurer of the Student's Representative Council 1962-63, founding Treasurer of the ALP Club 1963 which replaced the Labour Club.
-He was appointed to the three person economics Committee of national Young Labor during the reform-oriented Dunstan and Whitlam period.
+As an undergraduate, he was Treasurer of the Student's Representative Council 1962-63, and founding Treasurer of the ALP Club 1963, which replaced the Labour Club.
+He was appointed to the three-person economics committee of national Young Labor during the reform-oriented Dunstan and Whitlam period.
 He was a founding organiser of what became the Adelaide branch of the Australian Overseas Student Travel Service, and its 60 selected students 3-month inaugural visit to India in 1962-63.
-The pioneer group travelled by 3rd class rail and hitching on trucks across village India.
+The pioneer group travelled by 3rd class rail and hitch-hiking on trucks across village India.
 There were family homestays in major capitals.
-Porter was one of 10 students invited to meet with Prime Minister Nehru in the Lok Sabha of the Indian Parliament.
+Porter was one of 10 students invited to meet with Prime Minister Jawaharlal Nehru in the Lok Sabha of the Indian Parliament.
 He was an Adelaide delegate to the annual National Union Australian University Students meetings.

 Initial post graduate activity

 After finishing his PhD course work at Stanford University in Palo Alto, California in 1968, he was an assistant professor at Simon Fraser Universities (Canada) 1968-70 and visiting research scholar at the University of Essex, UK on a Canada Council Fellowship in 1969-70, while finishing the thesis component of the Stanford PhD.
 His PhD research thesis was on exchange rate dynamics, both short and long run, as reflected in the relative intertemporal term structure of national government bond interest rates.
-In the spirit of Irving Fisher It was a new way of addressing the implications of high capital mobility on monetary autonomy and inflation and economic management at the national level.
-The Canadian currency float in the 1950s was a useful case study; but the subsequent float of the German Deutsche Mark (DM) in 1971 became his policy focus when he later moved to the Research and policy Department of the International Monetary Fund in Washington DC 1970-72.
-He would later take similar jobs on leave from the IMF, with The Reserve Bank of Australia in 1972-3 and the Department of Prime Minister and Cabinet (Priorities Review Staff) 1973-75.
+In the spirit of Irving Fisher, it was a new way of addressing the implications of high capital mobility on monetary autonomy and inflation and economic management at the national level.
+The Canadian currency float in the 1950s was a useful case study, but the subsequent float of the German Deutsche Mark (DM) in 1971 became his policy focus when he later moved to the Research and policy Department of the International Monetary Fund in Washington DC 1970-72.
+He later took similar jobs on leave from the IMF, with the Reserve Bank of Australia in 1972-73 and the Department of Prime Minister and Cabinet (Priorities Review Staff) 1973-75.